LuiMoiPer/MagniloquentMagicalMenagerie/MagniloquentMagicalMenagerie/Dungeons&Dragons/5E/HomingCompass.md

 ### Effects
 The needle of this compass always points in the direction of its home.
-As a free action, the home of this compass can be changed by pressing the three buttons on its hosing at the same time.
+As a free action, the home of this compass can be changed to its current location by pressing the three buttons on its hosing at the same time.

 #### Author
 Luis M Perez